Corporate Governance

 The Board is satisfied that it has an appropriate balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively but will continue to review the composition of the Board regularly.

-The Board recognise it is healthy for membership of the Board to be periodically refreshed and as such normally requires non-executive directors to retire after serving for a nine-year term.
+The Board recognises it is healthy for membership of the Board to be periodically refreshed and as such normally requires nonexecutive directors to retire after serving for a nine-year term.
+Accordingly, planning for the retirement and succession of Jason Starr has begun with a target date of a transitional replacement being during FY25.

 Promotion of corporate culture